4phycs/4phycs.github.io/_posts/TimeSeries/2000-01-01-timeseries-1.md

 2014-Mar-29 18:04:48.254        26.675
 2014-Mar-29 18:05:04.250        26.43

+If you take the time difference between the first and  the second point you get 16 s.
+Sixteen seconds pass also between the second and the third point, however between the 4th and the 5th point there are 32 s.
+Most likely the sensor skipped one measurement between the 4th and the 5th point.

-I am going to detail here some solutions regarding time series that suppose the abasence of gaps between the points.
+At the beginning I am going to study only time series where the points are equispaced in time.
 I am also going to suppose that the time series is `univariate`.
 What does it mean?
 Simply speaking, imagine that you have a sensor that detects the temperature of a room every 10 s.
 This gives rise to a univariate time series.
-If there is also a second sensor that determines the temperature at a different place in the room at each time interval you have a multi-variate time series (bi-variate in this case).
+If there is also a second sensor that determines the temperature at a different place in the room you have a multi-variate time series (bi-variate in this case).
 You can have as many as "sensors" as you wish.

 In the example above, the sensor is going to give rise to about 3 million points in one year (I like to remember that the number of seconds of one year is about $\pi \cdot 10^7$ s).

 What can you do of all these points?
 If you open them in a graph (for example with Matplotlib or Gnuplot) you can hardly understand anything.
-You need to zoom the graph in a particular position in order to understand what is going on.
+You need to zoom in the graph at a particular position in order to understand what is going on.
  This is a problem.
 You do not know in advance where are the "interesting" spots of the time series and you need some guidance to find them.

 Let's now take into account that time series often times present a certain degree of repetitivity.